 1.1.
-The Sanitary District No. 5 of Marin County (Discharger) owns and operates the Paradise Cove Wastewater Treatment Plant and its associated wastewater collection system (collectively, the Facility).
-The plant provides secondary treatment of wastewater collected from its service area and discharges to Central San Francisco Bay.
+The City of San Leandro (Discharger) owns and operates the City of San Leandro Water Pollution Control Plant and its treatment wetland (jointly, Facility).
+The Facility provides polished secondary treatment to a portion of wastewater collected from its service area and discharges it to Lower San Francisco Bay.

-For the purposes of this Order, references to the "discharger" or "permittee" in applicable federal and State laws, regulations, plans, and policies are held to be equivalent to references to the Discharger herein.
+For the purposes of this Order, references to the "discharger" or "permittee" in applicable federal and state laws, regulations, plans, and policies are held to be equivalent to references to the Discharger herein.